 You qualify for a living benefit if you have contracted a terminal illness and are expected to die in two years, if you have been diagnosed with an illness that will reduce your life span, or you have an illness that requires an organ transplant, you are in long-term care in a hospice.
 As well as if you need assistance with every day, activities like bathing or using the toilet.

 The cost of a living benefit will vary depending on the company.
-If the coverage is already included, then the cost will be included in the policy.
-If not, then you will have to pay a fee or a percentage of the death benefit.
+Sometimes your policy might have the rider grouped in with your premium which would be ideal.
+Otherwise, you will ow a percentage of the benefit.

 These benefits are not taxable.
-These benefits are usually tax exempt for individuals who are expected to die within two years.
-This type of benefit isn’t meant to substitute long term coverage.
-It is used to supplement any costs that aren’t covered by your insurance company.
+Normally if you were to pass within 2 years it would be exempt.
+Use the rider to supplement any costs that aren’t covered by your insurance company.
 If you believe you may be eligible for a death benefit, then talk with your insurance agent.
-Also, keep in mind that receiving a living benefit can affect your eligibility for Medicaid and SSI.
+Also, keep in mind that receiving a living benefit might change your chances of Medicaid or SSI in the future.

 Accelerated Death Benefit Example